uo-ec607/lectures/12-parallel/12-parallel.md

 Now, I want to emphasise that this conflict rarely matters in my own experience.
 I use optimised BLAS libraries and run explicit parallel calls all the time in my R scripts.
 Despite this, I have hardly ever run into a problem.
 Moreover, when these slowdowns have occured, I've found the effect to be relatively modest.^[The major cost appears to be the unnecessary duplication of objects in memory.]
 Still, I have read of cases where the effect can be quite dramatic (e.g. [here](https://stat.ethz.ch/pipermail/r-sig-hpc/2014-February/001846.html)) and so I wanted you to be aware of it all the same.

 Luckily, there's also an easy and relatively costless solution: Simply turn off BLAS multi-threading.
 It turns out this has a negligible impact on performance, since most of the gains from optimised BLAS are actually coming from improved math vectorisation, not multi-threading.
-(See [here post](https://blog.revolutionanalytics.com/2015/10/edge-cases-in-using-the-intel-mkl-and-parallel-programming.html) for a detailed discussion.)
+(See [this post](https://blog.revolutionanalytics.com/2015/10/edge-cases-in-using-the-intel-mkl-and-parallel-programming.html) for a detailed discussion.)
 You can turn off BLAS multi-threading for the current R session via the `RhpcBLASctl::blas_set_num_threads()` function.
 For example, I sometimes include the following line at the top of an R script:

 ```r
 # blas_get_num_procs() ## If you want to find the existing number of BLAS threads